geodata-it/stl-gis/index.md

 ## Current News

 ### USGIF Working Group Summit
 August 27, 2019 - Pic: Zachary Jett, Acquisition Agility Champion, ODNI, speaking about Acquisition Agility at the USGIF Working Group Summit this morning at the Trajectory Event Center in Herndon, VA.
-The President and CEO of Geodata IT, Justin Bennett, will be speaking later.
+The President and CEO of Geodata IT, Justin Bennett, will be speaking later.<br>
 <br>
 <img src="assets/images/usgif2.jpg">
 <br>